 Is your spouse unreasonably jealous?
-Or are you the one in the marriage that feels jealous when your spouse focuses on other people or interests?
-Whoever is the one that exhibits this behavior, jealousy is a toxic emotion that, when carried too far, can destroy a marriage.
+Or are you the one in the marriage who feels jealous when your spouse focuses on other people or interests?
+Whoever is the one that exhibits this behavior, jealousy in marriage is a toxic emotion that, when carried too far, can destroy a marriage.

-A jealous spouse might harbor unrealistic expectations about marriage.
-She might have grown up on the fantasy of marriage, thinking wedded life would be like she saw in magazines and movies.
-She might think that “Forsake all others” includes friendships and hobbies, too.
-Her expectations about what a relationship is are not grounded in reality.
-She doesn’t understand that it is good for a marriage for each spouse to have their own outside interests.
+They might think that “Forsake all others” includes friendships and hobbies, too.
+Their expectations about what a relationship is are not grounded in reality.
+They don’t understand that it is good for marriage that each spouse must have their outside interests.

-The jealous spouse feels a sense of ownership and possessiveness towards their partner and refuses to allow the partner free agency for fear that that freedom will allow them to find “someone better.”
+The jealous spouse feels a sense of ownership and possessiveness towards their partner and refuses to allow the partner free agency out of fear that the freedom will enable them to find “someone better.”

-Too much jealousy will wear down even the best of marriages, as it permeates all aspects of the relationship.
+Too much jealousy and trust issues in marriage will wear down even the best of weddings, as it permeates all aspects of the relationship.

 The jealous partner requires constant reassurance that the imagined threat is not real.